suglasp/go_smtpmail/README.md

 The order of paramter appearance in the config file, does not matter.

+Because the config file takes precendence over piped input and cmdline arguments, always be aware if you want to provide or use custom input for subject and body to exclude those lines in the config file.
+You can do this by, simple deleting the lines `body=` and `subject=` or by placing them in comment.

 ### Authentication method:
 AUTH LOGIN and AUTH PLAIN, serve the purpose of the smtp server authentication method.
 I\'ve noticed that MS Exchange servers from MS Exchange 2010 or upward, prefer to use `AUTH LOGIN` instead of `AUTH PLAIN`.